Him is a play in three acts that combines elements of vaudeville,

 . . . the imago, the psychic reverberation of the sense-impression,

-it appears reproduced, i.e., as a spontaneous memory-image
+when it appears reproduced, i.e., as a spontaneous

-it sometimes even has the quality of an hallucination.
-Thus when the
+memory-image it sometimes even has the quality of an hallucination.

-memory-image of his dead mother suddenly reappears to a primitive, it
+Thus when the memory-image of his dead mother suddenly reappears to

-is as if it were her ghost he sees and hears.
-(Jung,
+a primitive, it is as if it were her ghost he sees and hears.
+(Jung, Types 42).

 II.iv.
 (49 / 41) Life is a cribhouse = "Life is a cabin or hovel."
 See also in the next scene Cummings' version of the “Ballad of Frankie and Johnny” (51-56/47-52), in which the cribhouse, or the cheap, run-down brothel where Frankie lives, is contrasted with the parlourhouse, the much more upscale establishment where Johnny visits Frankie's rival.
 Cummings may also be referring to Arthur Hugh Clough's Amours de Voyage, Canto I: "Come, let us go; though withal a voice whisper, 'The world that we live in, / Whithersoever we turn, still is the same narrow crib'." (lines 5-6).